renuka-fernando/envoy-policy-engine/policy-worker/worker-core/SPEC.md

-# Agent Core Specification
+# Worker Core Specification

 ## 1. Overview

-The Agent Core is the execution engine within the Policy Agent.
+The Worker Core is the execution engine within the Policy Worker.
 It provides the gRPC server, policy registry, sequential execution engine, and request context management.

 ## 2. Responsibilities